jured100/CookieClickerBot/README.md

 They are not as good as if a human played the game (probably), but the bot can go on forever and a human cannot :)

 For any future employers: please do not look at this monstrosity.
 It is horrible and something I put together in about an hour.

+The project does include its own venv (virtual environment) so, as long as you have python installed (and probably also pycharm I dont know), it should work.
+If it doesn't... well write a comment and I'll make an exe out of this.